Sanders of the River: Plot

 Sanders (Leslie Banks) is a colonial District Commissioner in the Colonial Nigeria.
 He tries to administer his province fairly, including the various tribes comprising the Peoples of the River.
 He is regarded with respect by some and with fear by others, among whom he is referred to as "Sandi" and "Lord Sandi".
-He has an ally in Bosambo, a literate and educated tribal chief (played by the African American actor, Paul Robeson).
+He has an ally in Bosambo, a literate and educated tribal chief (played by the African-American actor Paul Robeson).

-When Sanders goes on leave, another chief, King Mofolaba, spreads a rumour that "Sandi is dead."
+When Sanders goes on leave, another chief, King Mofolaba, starts a rumour that Sanders has died.
 Inter-tribal war seems inevitable, and the situation is made worse by gun-runners and slavers.
 His relief, Ferguson (known to the Nigerians as Lord Ferguson), is unequal to the task; he is captured and killed by King Mofolaba.
 Sanders returns to restore peace.
 When Bosambo's wife Lilongo (Nina Mae McKinney) is kidnapped, the chief tracks down her kidnappers.
 Captured by them, he is saved by a relief force commanded by Sanders.
 Bosambo kills King Mofolaba and is subsequently named by Sanders as the King of the Peoples of the River.